qidi-community/klippain_v511_for_qidi_plus4/README.md

      #    without using too much RAM to generate them.
 Usually, you shouldn't need to change this value.
      ```

+## Documentation

 Don't forget to check out **[Shake&Tune documentation here](./docs/README.md)**.

+## Acknowledgement

+This repository is a fork modified and tailored for the Qidi Plus 4 3D Printer.

+It should be noted that all of Klippain-Shaketune is authored by Félix Boisselier <felix@fboisselier.fr>

+All acknowledgement and respect to Félix for his excellent work!